 Besides painting – Love hiking, gardening, and cooking.

 If I could grow chocolate in New York I would.

 Extensive Chocolate bar wrapper collection

 Went to HS of Art and Design, NYC.

 Worked in Yellowstone National Park during college one summer and studied in Venice Italy the next.

-Favorite artists are Sorolla, Vermeer, Sargent and Bruegel, this list changes often.
+Favorite artists are Sorolla, Vermeer, Sargent and Diebenkorn, and this list changes often.